Centerline Equine Massage Therapy

 In January of 2012 Amanda started her education to become a licensed human massage therapist.
 She is very excited for this opportunity and the possibilities it will allow her to offer her clients!

-In her off time Amanda enjoys spending time with her mare, Saving Grace a 7 year old Thoroughbred cross.
-This special mare is Amanda's first horse, and has been with her for over three years now.
+In her off time Amanda enjoys spending time with her mare, Saving Grace a 10 year old Thoroughbred cross.
+This special mare has been with her for over four years now.
 Gracie was one of Amanda's first patients and has helped further Amanda's education.
-In the spring of 2009 Gracie was diagnosed with EPM and began medical treatment and her rehabilitaion.
-During the healing process Amanda incorporated massage into the treatment plan and saw great results.
+In the spring of 2009 Gracie was diagnosed with EPM and began medical treatment and her rehabilitation During the healing process Amanda incorporated massage into the treatment plan and saw great results.
 Both Amanda and Gracie credit the skill of the veterinarians at the University of TN Vet School who helped Gracie make a complete recovery from the EPM.
-They are now schooling at First level Dressage, but also love to spend time hitting the trails.

 Picture